The English Curriculum

 At Round Diamond Primary School, we believe that it is every child’s entitlement to become a fluent reader, articulate speaker and competent writer.

-We aim to inspire an appreciation of our rich literary heritage and a habit of reading widely and often.
-We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately, and adapt their language and style for a range of contexts.
-Our skills based English curriculum supports this by providing purposeful opportunities for reading, writing and discussion; this is closely monitored by the English Faculty to ensure a full and balanced coverage.
+We aim to inspire an appreciation of high quality texts through our rich, multi-cultural literature spine.
+This enables our children to experience a range of diverse texts.
+Children at Round Diamond are encouraged to develop a keen interest in reading and therefore develop a lasting habit of reading widely and often.
+We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style for a range of contexts.
+Our ambitious English curriculum supports this by providing purposeful opportunities for reading, writing and discussion; this curriculum has been carefully mapped by CUSP (Curriculum with Unity Schools Partnership) and is closely monitored by the English Faculty to ensure a full, balanced and progressive curriculum is taught.

 Children are equipped to leave us in Year 6 at the expected level, or above with an enthusiasm for English and high aspirations for themselves.